ledisdb/ledisdb/doc/Replication.md

 MySQL has the same problem for this, so from MySQL 5.6, it introduces GTID (Global Transaction ID) to solve it.
 GTID is very powerful but a little complex, I just want to a simple and easy solution.

-Before GTID, Google has supplied a solution calling [Global Transaction IDs](https://code.google.com/p/google-mysql-tools/wiki/GlobalTransactionIds) which uses a monotonically increasing group id to represent an unique transaction event in BinLog.
+Before GTID, Google has supplied a solution called [Global Transaction IDs](https://code.google.com/p/google-mysql-tools/wiki/GlobalTransactionIds) which uses a monotonically increasing group id to represent an unique transaction event in BinLog.
 Although it has some limitations for MySQL hierarchical replication, I still think using a integer id like group id for log event is simple and suitable for LedisDB.

 Another implementation influencing me is [Raft](http://raftconsensus.github.io/), a consensus algorithm based on the replicated log.
 Leader must ensure that some followers receive the replicated log before executing the commands in log.
 The log has an unique log id (like group id above), if the leader failed, the candidate which has the up to date log (checked by log id) will be elected a new leader.